crmtogether/sage300-charts-in-crm/README.md

 # sage300-charts-in-crm
-Example code showing how you can create a Chart from Sage 300 data in a Sage CRM Company summary screen
+Example code showing how you can create a Chart from Sage 300 data in a Sage CRM Company summary screen.

+Video run through available on our vimeo channel https://vimeo.com/402992173

 Provide a better user experience (and demo) within Sage CRM by displaying a graph showing Sage 300 data.